-8 to recruit qualified staff internally and/or externally, if necessary, within the financial limits set by plenipotentiary conferences, or under support-cost resources in respect of such projects, in order to strengthen, and ensure continuity as well as sustainability in, the execution of the Union's responsibility for organizing and coordinating technical cooperation and assistance activities;
+9 to recruit qualified staff internally and/or externally, if necessary, within the financial limits set by plenipotentiary conferences, or under support-cost resources in respect of such projects, in order to strengthen, and ensure continuity as well as sustainability in, the execution of the Union's responsibility for organizing and coordinating technical cooperation and assistance activities;

+10 to promote close collaboration with the Directors of the Telecommunication Standardization and Radiocommunication Bureaux for the implementation of Regional Initiatives;

-9 to prepare reports annually to the Council on progress achieved in fulfilling the functions specified in No. 118 of the Constitution.
+11 to prepare reports annually to the Council on progress achieved in fulfilling the functions specified in No. 118 of the Constitution and in implementing this Resolution,

+further resolves

+to strengthen the project execution function consistent with No. 118 of the Constitution when providing technical cooperation assistance and when executing projects by:

+collaborating and partnering with relevant expert organizations at the regional and international levels, particularly in those areas where the ITU would benefit from specialized expertise, to avoid duplication of effort, optimize resources, and enhance the effectiveness of ITU projects;

+utilizing local and regional experts when offering and coordinating technical cooperation and assistance activities to maximize resources and ensure continuity beyond the duration of the project;

+making available to the ITU membership any relevant materials from a technical cooperation or assistance activity so that they may be utilized for future efforts,

+instructs the Council

+to foster a participatory and inclusive process with the Member States and Regional Organizations to ensure that priorities and possible forms of funding be agreed upon prior to implementation and execution of the initiatives.

 MOD ARB/79A1/7

-RESOLUTION 159 (Rev. Guadalajara, 2010)
+RESOLUTION 159 (Rev. Busan, 2014)

 Assistance and support to Lebanon for rebuilding its telecommunication networks (fixed and mobile)

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling